saktibuana/bootcamp-exercise/index.md

 Along with @progateid by directing their student members as well as completing the translation of their material into Indonesian.

 ### How.
 Feel free to contact and directly ask questions regarding getting into programming.
-His contact shoudl be found in the corners of this page.
+His contact should be found in the corners of this page.